drivly/roadmap.do/README.md

 - alarms.do
 - alerts.do
 - bindings.do - Service Binding Proxy Mesh
-- counts.do -
+- count.do - Count Service
-- cname.do -
+- cname.do - Dynamic CNAME Proxy
 - events.do -
 - ddns.do - Dynamic DNS Service
 - debug.do -